 Social Networking Passwords

-The District may request or require a student to provide a password or other related account information in order to gain access to the student’s account or profile on a social networking website if the district has reasonable cause to believe that the student’s account on a social networking website contains evidence that the student has violated a disciplinary rule or policy.
+The District may not request or require a student to provide a password or other related account information in order to gain access to the student’s account or profile on a social networking website if the district has reasonable cause to believe that the student’s account on a social networking website contains evidence that the student has violated a disciplinary rule or policy.

 Using or possessing an electronic paging device, a cellular phone, video recording device, personal digital assistant (PDA), or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or restrooms, to cheat, or otherwise violate student conduct rules.

 Unless otherwise banned under this policy or by the building administration, all electronic devices must be kept off and out of sight during the regular school day unless:

 - The supervising teacher grants permission

 - The use of the device is provided for in a student’s IEP